thundercomb/poetrydb/README.md

 (0..13).each { |i| puts response[rand(256)]['lines'][i] }
 ```

 This fairly simple code is capable of surprising poetry!
 The program asks PoetryDB for all poems that are 14 lines in length, then writes out a new sonnet based on the results.
-Astute readers will know that this is the first step towards creating your own version of Raymond Quesneau's [One Hundred Thousand Billion Sonnets] (http://www.growndodo.com/wordplay/oulipo/10%5E14sonnets.html), this time based on some of the most beautiful lines ever written in the English language.
+Astute readers will know that this is the first step towards creating your own version of Raymond Queneau's [One Hundred Thousand Billion Sonnets] (http://www.growndodo.com/wordplay/oulipo/10%5E14sonnets.html), this time based on some of the most beautiful lines ever written in the English language.

 Here is an example: